- Not a substitute for professional veterinary help.

 - Accidents: No dog lover can control everything, and no matter how safe you are, life can yield tragedy.
 Whether it’s a falling object or a run-in with a vehicle or another dog, one disastrous moment might yield an even harder decision.
 Your veterinarian may humanely report that the best option for your buddy is a painless end to the suffering due to injury.

 - Behavior: It can never happen to you… right?
 Thankfully we live in an era when medications and animal research make euthanization for behavior issues far less common.
 In these rare cases, a human support group will be essential.
-People often feel guilt that they failed somehow and need wise and loving friends if this occurs.
+People often feel guilty that they failed somehow and need wise and loving friends if this occurs.

 - Cancer: There is chemotherapy for dogs and ways to put tumor growth into remission.
 Just as with humans, treatments contain their own suffering and impact quality of life.
 They are also expensive, so you’ll need to consider the cost (below).

-Study the signs
+Study the Signs

 Petmd.com recommends monitoring five aspects of a pet’s life: